Payment Flow and Custom Development

 to update subscription status.
 After renewal failure, the status value may change to:

-- past_due: Overdue unpaid
+- past_due: overdue payment

-- unpaid: Unpaid
+- unpaid: unpaid

 , which you can customize according to your needs.

-One-time Payment Order Refunds
+One-time Payment Order Refund

 event, with core processing logic in the handleRefund